ElisabethSchramm/springbootdemo/README.md

 - added `add(Review)` helper method in `Course`
 - added `save(Course)` method in DAO and implementation
 - created course with reviews and saved it in `main`
+- added `findCourseAndReviewsByCourseId(int)` method in DAO and implementation
+- retrieved course with reviews in `main`